-Power NI employs commodity swaps to hedge gas price exposures and GB Power price exposures.
-Power NI's policy is to hedge its exposure to changes in the price of gas and GB Power relative to retail electricity sales contracts.
+Power NI employs commodity swaps to hedge gas and carbon price exposures and GB Power price exposures.
+Power NI's policy is to hedge its exposure to changes in the price of gas, carbon and GB Power relative to retail electricity sales contracts.

-Energia and Power NI enter into SEM CfDs to manage their exposure to pool price volatility.
+The Group enters into SEM CfDs to manage its exposure to pool price volatility.

-The estimated fair value of the Group's commodity derivative financial instruments is disclosed in note 26 to the accounts.
+The estimated fair value of the Group's commodity derivative financial instruments is disclosed in note 25 to the accounts.